 New Philadelphia - Middleport is a very small town located in the state of Pennsylvania.
 With a population of 2,251 people and just one neighborhood, New Philadelphia - Middleport is the 607th largest community in Pennsylvania.
-New Philadelphia - Middleport has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.
+New Philadelphia - Middleport has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.

-New Philadelphia - Middleport is a blue-collar town, with 42.92% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, New Philadelphia - Middleport is generally considered to be a blue-collar town.
+42.92% of the New Philadelphia - Middleport workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, New Philadelphia - Middleport is a town of production and manufacturing workers, sales and office workers, and transportation and shipping workers.
 There are especially a lot of people living in New Philadelphia - Middleport who work in sales jobs (9.51%), office and administrative support (8.27%), and healthcare (8.27%).

-New Philadelphia - Middleport is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, New Philadelphia - Middleport does not have a public transit system used by locals to get to and from work.

-The citizens of New Philadelphia - Middleport are slightly less educated than the national average of 21.84% for the average city or town: 15.76% of adults in New Philadelphia - Middleport have a bachelor's degree or advanced degree
+In terms of college education, the citizens of New Philadelphia - Middleport rank slightly lower than the national average.
+15.76% of adults 25 and older in New Philadelphia - Middleport have a bachelor's degree or advanced degree, while 21.84% of adults have a 4-year degree or higher in the average American community.

 The per capita income in New Philadelphia - Middleport in 2022 was $31,509, which is lower middle income relative to Pennsylvania, and middle income relative to the rest of the US.
 This equates to an annual income of $126,036 for a family of four.
 However, New Philadelphia - Middleport contains both very wealthy and poor people as well.